Skip to content

 Our rheumatologists in Allergy, Immunology & Rheumatology can treat osteoporosis caused by rheumatoid arthritis, psoriatic arthritis or spondyloarthritis, as well as steroid-induced osteoporosis.

 The specialists in UR Medicine Orthopaedics & Physical Performance are experts in fracture care, the first to spot and treat fractures that are often the initial symptoms of metabolic bone disease.
-In addition, we are the only program in the greater Rochester area that can diagnose and treat children as young as 5.
+In addition, we are the only program in the Rochester metropolitan area and surrounding region that can diagnose and treat children as young as 5.

 Providers